Estate Planning & Probate

 Valuation discounts.
 Business interests and real property held through entities may qualify for lack-of-control or lack-of-marketability discounts that reduce the value included in the gross estate.
 These discounts require qualified appraisals and proper entity structuring.
 They are legitimate planning tools but they attract IRS scrutiny and must be properly documented.

-What gets missed: A Pittsburgh couple in their late sixties with a combined estate approaching $26 million may believe federal estate tax does not apply because each spouse is individually under the exemption.
+Illustrative example: A Pittsburgh couple in their late sixties with a combined estate approaching substantial amounts may believe federal estate tax does not apply because each spouse is individually under the exemption.
 That belief is wrong.
-The combined estate above the $30 million portability ceiling is taxed at 40 percent.
+The combined estate above the substantial amounts portability ceiling is taxed at 40 percent.
 Waiting until the first spouse dies to have this conversation costs leverage that cannot be recovered.

 What Federal Estate Tax Planning Requires from an Attorney